ginger51011/pandoras_pot/README.md

 # Summary
 Inspired by [HellPot](https://github.com/yunginnanet/HellPot), `pandoras_pot`
-aims to bring even more misery on unruly web crawlers that don't respect your `robots.txt`.
+is an HTTP honeypot aims to bring even more misery on unruly web crawlers that don't respect your `robots.txt`.

-The goal with `pandoras_pot` is to have maximum data output, while not using up all the resources of your webserver that probably could be doing better things with its time.
+The goal with `pandoras_pot` is to have maximum data output sent to connections, while not using up all the resources of your webserver that probably could be doing better things with its time.

 To ensure that bots don't detect `pandoras_pot`, it generates random data that kind of looks like a website (to a bot), really *really* fast.
 Like crazy fast.
 One could even